Ulrixon/cs6604-trafficsafety/memory-bank/architectural-decisions.md

 ### Consequences

 **Positive:**

 - Low-risk deployment
 - Quick rollback capability
 - Can measure impact empirically
 - Team confidence increases gradually

 **Negative:**

 - Temporary code complexity
 - Need to remove flags eventually
 - Monitoring must track both paths

 ---

+## ADR-009: In-Memory Calculation for Sensitivity Analysis

+**Date:** 2025-11-21
+**Status:** Implemented
+**Decision Makers:** Traffic Safety Index Team

+### Context

+The Sensitivity Analysis feature requires calculating safety indices for multiple perturbation scenarios (e.g., varying weights by ±10%, ±25%) over a time range.

+- **Initial Approach:** For each perturbation, query the database/service to recalculate indices.
+- **Problem:** With 50-100 perturbations and a 30-day range (43,200 minutes), this resulted in thousands of database queries, causing timeouts (>30s) and poor user experience.

+### Decision

+Implement **In-Memory Calculation** for sensitivity analysis:

+1. Fetch raw traffic data (volume, speed, conflicts) **once** for the requested time range.
+2. Store data in memory (list of dictionaries or Pandas DataFrame).
+3. Iterate through perturbation scenarios in a tight loop, applying the safety index formula to the in-memory data.
+4. Aggregate results and return.

+### Rationale

+- **Performance:** Reduces database round-trips from $O(P \times T)$ to $O(1)$, where $P$ is perturbations and $T$ is time segments.
+- **Efficiency:** Python's in-memory operations are orders of magnitude faster than network/disk I/O.
+- **Scalability:** Allows for hundreds of perturbations without degrading database performance.

+### Consequences

+**Positive:**

+- API response time reduced from >30s (timeout) to <2s for 30-day ranges.
+- Reduced load on the database.
+- smoother frontend experience.

+**Negative:**

+- Higher memory usage on the API server (proportional to the time range size).
+- Logic duplication: The safety index formula must be available to the sensitivity service (refactored to `calculate_rt_si_from_data`).

+### Implementation

+- Refactored `RTSIService` to expose `calculate_rt_si_from_data(data, weights)`.
+- Updated `SensitivityAnalysisService` to fetch bulk data and loop in memory.

+---

+## ADR-010: Zero-Filling for Time Series Continuity

+**Date:** 2025-11-21
+**Status:** Implemented
+**Decision Makers:** Traffic Safety Index Team

+### Context

+Traffic data is sparse; periods with no vehicles result in missing rows in the database.

+- **Problem:** Time series analysis (trends, correlation) requires a continuous timeline.
+Missing data was interpreted as "unknown" rather than "safe/quiet", skewing analysis.
+- **Example:** 3 AM often has zero traffic.
+If omitted, the average safety index might look artificially high/low based only on busy hours.

+### Decision

+Implement **Zero-Filling** for data retrieval:

+1. Generate a complete date-time index for the requested range (at 15-min or 1-hour granularity).
+2. Left-join actual data with this index.
+3. Fill missing values with **0** for volume/conflicts and **NaN** (or carry-forward) for speed, as appropriate.
+4. For Safety Index, 0 volume implies 0 risk (Safety Index = 0 or Baseline).

+### Rationale

+- **Accuracy:** Reflects the reality that "no traffic" = "no accidents" (high safety).
+- **Consistency:** Ensures charts and statistics cover the full time period.
+- **Analysis:** Enables correct correlation and trend analysis without gaps.

+### Consequences

+**Positive:**

+- Continuous line charts in frontend.
+- Accurate daily averages (denominator includes quiet hours).
+- Robust statistical analysis.

+**Negative:**

+- Slightly larger data payloads (returning rows for empty periods).
+- Need to handle "0" correctly in formulas (avoid divide-by-zero).

+### Implementation

+- Updated `get_bulk_traffic_data` in `RTSIService` to reindex and fill zeros.

+---

 ## Decision Review Schedule

 These decisions will be reviewed:

 - **Quarterly:** Check if assumptions still valid
 - **Annually:** Major architecture review
 - **As-Needed:** When requirements change